Current employer: Fugro

 How did studying at Plymouth change your career aspirations and plans?

-When I was younger I originally wanted to work within banking or finance as I enjoy maths (and of course the pay cheques within that sector).
+When I was younger I originally wanted to work in banking or finance as I enjoy maths (and of course the pay cheques within that sector).
 Whilst studying at Plymouth I came to the realisation that work should not just be something you do for money, but something you enjoy as well.
-Along with maths, I have a great love of the outdoors as well as computers, so I am lucky enough to use all three of these within my current job at Titan thanks to Plymouth University.
+Along with maths, I have a great love of the outdoors as well as computers, so I am lucky enough to use all three of these within my current job at Titan thanks to the University.

 What is your favourite memory of studying for your degree at Plymouth?

 My favourite memory at Plymouth was the final year trip to Portugal where I mapped the regeneration of Carrapateira Beach, a large protected dune field in the Algarve.